JolinZhang/Note/README.md

 # Note

 It is an android application which users can record issues.
-Note has similar function with Note2, but I will use material, to make it looks better and novel.
+Use material design to make it looks better and novel.

 It covers:
-+ used SQlite to save data, not saved in internal storage.
-5. used grideView to show notes
++  custom adapter for gridview to show note list
+5. save thumbnail of image in external folder
+6. store note info in SQLite Database
 6. took photo or chose Photos from gallery
-9. inclued float button
+9. float button
-9. action bar self-design
+9. self-design action bar
 ......